 Flushing the tank involves draining a portion of the water from the tank to remove sediment and other particles that can build up over time.
 This can help improve the efficiency of the water heater and extend its lifespan.

 The anode rod is a metal rod that is installed in the tank to protect it from corrosion.
 It attracts corrosive elements in the water, and over time it will corrode and need to be replaced.
-If the anode rod is not replaced, it can lead to corrosion of the tank, which can cause leaks and other problems.
+If the anode rod is not replaced, it can lead to corrosion of the tank, which can cause a leaky water heater and other problems.

 The temperature and pressure relief valve is a safety feature that is designed to release excess pressure and prevent the tank from overheating.
 It’s important to check this valve regularly to ensure that it’s functioning well.